prysmex/super_hash/README.md

 - Requiring some keys to be present with error raising
 - Setting a default value to a key
 - Setting transforms for specific keys
-- Ensuring all keys are symbolized
+- Ensuring all keys are symbolized (powered by ActiveSupport)
 - Accepting only whitelisted keys (default behavior)

 ## Installation